survivejs/webpack-book/manuscript/output/01_targets.md

 To understand webpack's library targets better, we can set up a small library to bundle.
 The idea is to end up with a non-minified, a minified version, and a version compatible with *package.json* `module` field.
 The first two can be useful for standalone consumption.
 You can also point to the non-minified version through *package.json* `main`.

-T> The *Authoring Packages* chapter discusses the fields and more in greater detail.
+T> The *Authoring Packages* chapter discusses the fields and more in detail.

 ### Setting Up a Library